New York City Schools with Homeland Security Programs

 Bachelor of Science in Corporate and Homeland Security

 Designed for prospective homeland security managers in the public or private sectors, the Bachelor of Science in Corporate and Homeland Security program features supportive coursework in management and sociology.
-This four-year program requires the completion of 120 credit hours, with 21 of those credit hours focused on core security management topics.
-Program coursework covers public safety, terrorism and human conflict management, as well as national infrastructure, crisis management and risk management.
-Students also get a chance to learn about homeland defense structures, investigative techniques and cybersecurity.
+This four-year program requires the completion of 120 credit hours, with 36 of those credit hours focused on core security management and concentration topics.
+An additional 24 credits in electives will also be needed.
+Program coursework covers public safety, terrorism and human conflict management, as well as crisis management and risk management.
+Students also get a chance to learn about homeland defense structures and investigative techniques.

 St. John's University